International Residual Mechanism for Criminal Tribunals (IRMCT)

 • Performs other duties as required.

-• Professionalism: Shows pride in work and in achievements.
+• Professionalism: Proven ability to manage diverse range of technical services; expert knowledge of the UN Financial Rules and Inventory Management Systems; Expert knowledge in the field of property management, fixed assets management, PCIU, Business Intelligence and Supply Chain management; Comprehensive grasp of UN electronic inventory applications and UN accounting practices; ability to interpret and articulate UN rules; Shows pride in work and in achievements.
 Demonstrates professional competence and mastery of subject matter.
 Is conscientious and efficient in meeting commitments, observing deadlines and achieving results.
 Is motivated by professional rather than personal concerns.
 Shows persistence when faced with difficult problems or challenges.
 Remains calm in stressful situations.
 Commitment to implementing the goal of gender equality by ensuring the equal participation and full involvement of women and men in all aspects of work.

 High school diploma or equivalent.
-Technical or vocational certificate in logistics, transportation, supply management, business administration or related fields is a requirement.
+Technical or vocational certificate in procurement or a related field is a requirement.

-Experience in requisitioning and contracts management in a field operation of the United Nations Common System or a comparable international organization is desirable.
-Please explain how you meet this criterion using examples
+Experience in monitoring property management performance using Key Performance Indicators in BI reporting tool in a field operation of the United Nations Common System or a comparable international organization is desirable.

 English and French are the working languages of the Mechanism.
 For the post advertised, fluency in oral and written English is required.
 Working knowledge of French and/or Kiswahili is an advantage.